12Stone: Locations

+Wednesdays

+Wednesdays, youth group, occurs on every Wednesday of the year, excluding some holidays and weeks after big church events.
+It starts at about 7:00 PM each Wednesday night, arrival usually range-ing from 6:20-6:59 PM.
+Middle schoolers and high schoolers get to play games and talk to friends until drop off ends.
+Then everybody moves into worship, and following worship, either a sermon or small groups.

 Controversies

-In 2014, 12Stone church was involved in the arrest and false conviction of David Justin Freeman, who had been a volunteer minister at the church.
-Freeman was arrested after 12stone pastor Jason Berry claimed Freeman had given him the middle finger, but Berry's testimony was impeached at trial.
+In 2014, 12Stone church was involved in the arrest and conviction of David Justin Freeman, who had been a volunteer minister at the church.
 Freeman's conviction was ultimately overturned in 2017 on free speech grounds.

 In 2016, 12Stone church was struck by vandals (whom the church reports did $10,000 worth of damage).
 The vandals left behind pamphlets describing their displeasure with the church's operations, and spray-painted scripture references suggesting that 12Stone church had turned God's house into a market.

-The church and its head pastor have also made headlines for criticizing Colin Kaepernick's decision to protest by kneeling during the national anthem during a sermon, as well as a sermon in 2010 comparing acceptance of homosexuals to acceptance of pedophiles.
+The church and Kevin Myers (head pastor) have also made headlines for criticizing Colin Kaepernick's decision to protest by kneeling during the national anthem during a sermon, as well as a sermon in 2010 comparing acceptance of homosexuals to acceptance of pedophiles.